About Us

 Church Activities, worship and the village

-Our church is a member of the six Quantock Villages Benefice churches at Aisholt, Enmore, Goathurst, Nether Stowey, Over Stowey and Spaxton.
+Our church is a member of the nine Quantock Villages Benefice churches at Aisholt, Enmore, Goathurst, Holford with Dodington, Kilve with Kilton and Lilstock, Nether Stowey, Over Stowey, Spaxton with Charlynch, Stringston.
 The Benefice is part of the Quantocks Deanery.
 In September 2019 the Rev Eleanor King was installed as Rector of the Benefice.
-Now the Rector is supported by an assistant priest, Rev'd Kate Sax and curate, Nicki Bradford, There are also a number of retired clergy who play a major role in worship between the parishes,
+Now the Rector is supported by an assistant priest, Rev'd Kate Sax.
+There are also a number of retired clergy who play a major role in worship between the parishes,

-To see more about the other churches link to the more information page or the Benefice Website: https://quantockvillagesbenefice.org.uk/
+To see more about the other churches link to the more information page or the Benefice Websites: https://quantockvillagesbenefice.org.uk/ and on Facebook (search Goathurst)

 Our church encourages the local village community to participate in worship.
 All those who attend comment on the welcome given by the congregation.

 In common with most small villages the church initiates and is active in events ostensibly advertised and accounted as fund raising.
 Whilst these do act in that capacity they are also a means of bringing the village together.
 These fund raising activities are notable for their inexpensive nature.
 This is due to the generosity not only of the church members but also many villagers who donate food, time and effort.
 When planning activities for the year the PCC tries to include events that all may join in whether or not they choose to worship here in the parish church.
-The church interacts with the Parish Council. website: http://www.goathurstparish.org.uk/ and with other village activities.
+The church interacts with the Parish Council and Village Hall Committee. website: http://www.goathurstparish.org.uk/ and with other village activities.
 Many of the church members help with the Enmore and Goathurst Village Magazine as editors, printers, collators and distributors.
+To look at web versions of this locally volunteer-produced magazine which is distributed to every household in our two local villages and is available now on-line try https://www.goathurstparish.org.uk/magazine.
+This will give a good idea of how active the villages are.

 Whilst the PCC sees its role in maintaining outreach and church building as key it nevertheless has an eye to wider outreach.
 All general offerings are tithed and special collections at and outside services are taken.
 For such a small village the generosity is notable.
-In 2021 for example, over £1600 was donated to various charities both national and international (in 2022 some £600 was given with a further £617 awaiting distribution).
+In 2023 for example, £2778 was donated to various charities both national and international.

 Worship